spacetelescope/jupyterhub-deploy/doc/DEPLOYMENT.md

 - `cp terraform-deploy/aws-codecommit-secret/kms-codecommit/.sops.yaml .`
 - `git add .sops.yaml`

 Now we need to create a *staging.yaml* file.
 During JupyterHub deployment, helm, via hubploy, will merge this file with the the *common.yaml* file created earlier in the deployment configuration process to generate a master configuration file for JupyterHub.
-Download the [example file](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/example-staging.yaml) and fill in the redacted sections (pay attention to indentation - only use spaces):

-- `wget https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/example-staging.yaml` (**This URL will changed after merging in the master branch**)
+- `awsudo arn:aws:iam::162808325377:role/<deployment-name>-secrets-encrypt sops staging.yaml` - this will open up your editor...
+- Populate the file with the contents of https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging.yaml
+- Fill in the areas that say "[REDACTED]" and change the "client_id" value
 - `git add staging.yaml`
-- `sops staging.yaml`
-- Fill in the areas that say "[REDACTED]" and change the "client_id" value

 Do to a hiccup documented in [JUSI-412](https://jira.stsci.edu/browse/JUSI-412), it is necessary to insert the ARN of the decrypt role, so that sops can decrypt *staging.yaml* during deployment without specifying the role.
 Once *staging.yaml* has been created and configured, edit the file (do not use sops) and add the role ARN.
-You can see an example of the bottom of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/roman/doc/example-staging-with-inserted-role.yaml).
+You can see an example of the bottom of the an updated, encrypted file [here](https://github.com/cslocum/jupyterhub-deploy/blob/staging/doc/example-staging-with-inserted-role.yaml).

 Finally, commit and push the changes to the repository.